Start from the inside out

 Think thin

 Thin, warm layers are the key to both comfort and adaptability.
-In order to transition from outdoor (for a walk up Mount Royal) to indoor (for dinner by a fireplace) temperatures without having to stop back at the hotel, the best is to wear many layers you can remove or add as needed.
-Once you’ve got your undergarments sorted, add pants and one or two long-sleeved tops that are thin and made from either manmade textile like nylon or polartec, or natural textiles like wool.
+In order to transition from outdoor (for a walk up Mount Royal) to indoor (for dinner by a fireplace) without having to stop back at the hotel, the best is to wear many layers you can remove or add as needed.
+Once you’ve got your undergarments sorted, add pants and one or two long-sleeved tops that are thin and made from either manmade textiles like nylon or polartec, or natural textiles like wool.
 Something you can unzip is ideal.
-Montréal brand Desloups makes jackets using 100% virgin wool felt with a quilted inner lining for cozy comfort, with extra awesome features like large collars for extra warmth.
-For your final layer, rather than invest in a serious winter coat (though if you’re tempted, Montréal brands Kanuk or Arc’Teryx have some great cruelty-free choices), go for a thin shell like a raincoat that will keep your under layers dry.
+For your final layer, you can invest in a serious winter coat by Montréal brands like Kanuk, BEDIQuartz Co or Desloups (which makes jackets using 100% virgin wool felt with a quilted inner lining for cozy comfort), but you can also avoid the expense and go for a thin shell like a raincoat that will keep your under layers dry.

 Bank on accessories

 They say most of your heat escapes from your head, so make sure you keep it covered!
-A soft, thick wool hat is an absolute must in Montréal.
-Gloves are also essential, preferably lined, as well as a traditional scarf or an infinity scarf to keep the breeze out of your nooks and crannies.
+A soft, thick wool hat is an absolutely must in Montréal.
+Gloves are also essential, preferably lined, as well as a neck tube or traditional scarf to keep the breeze out of your nooks and crannies.
 For extra warmth, tie a shawl around your neck over your coat.
 If you have trouble getting your hands warm, order a pair of Québec-made Hot Poc reusable hand warmers.
 Speaking of local goods, you’ll find a stylish selection of warm accessories at the made-in-Canada store Roots, and to add extra fashionable flair to your comfort, check out the Montréal stores m0851 or Rudsak.

 Put your best foot forward

 Winter boots are an ideal, but if you’re only in Montréal for a week or two, that’s another area you won’t want to invest so much in.
-Use the same principle as for the rest of your body: layering, starting with the warmest socks you can find.
+Use the same principal as for the rest of your body: layering, starting with the warmest socks you can find.
 (A department store like The Hudson’s Bay Company is perfect for those.)
 As an extra precaution, add a pair of legwarmers that will bridge the area between your pants and your socks.
-If you’ve got waterproof hiking boots, with insulating textiles like Goretex, those will work perfectly!
+If you’ve got waterproof hiking boots or sneakers with insulating textiles like Goretex, those will work perfectly!
 The idea is to keep moisture out.
-In a pinch, a pair of very sturdy leather work boots will be fine too, though you may want to double up on socks.
+In a pinch, a pair of very sturdy leather work boots will be fine too, tough you may want to double up on socks.

 Little extras that make the difference